sevenseasofbri/Orbital-README/README.md

 We have used GitHub to handle our project with efficiency, by the next milestone we will be able to make our repository public.
 Right now, we have sensitive information like API keys whose usage directly translates to our billing amount on Google Cloud (^_^").
 ![](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/Screenshot%20(154).png)
 ## Motivation
-As two international students in Singapore, we realised the difficulty of planning schedules with limited knowledge of Singapore.
-To ease this process of travelling, we were highly motivated to create an _Itinerary Planning Web Application_ that would help travellers plan their journey in a personalised and effective manner.
+As two international students in Singapore, we realised the difficulty of planning schedules with limited knowledge of places of interest in Singapore.
+To ease this process of travelling, we were highly motivated to create an _Itinerary Planning Web Application_ that would help travellers plan their journey **anywhere in the world** in a personalised and effective manner.
 ## Aim
 Our aim is three fold:
 - To create an optimised itinerary using [Google Maps API](https://developers.google.com/maps/documentation) based on time of transit and opening/closing hours of the places.